openlayers/openlayers/doc/faq.md

 Here `[-77.036667, 38.895]` is provided as the center of the view.
 But as Web Mercator is a metric projection, you are currently telling OpenLayers that the center shall be some meters (~77m and ~39m respectively) away from `[0, 0]`.
-In the Web Mercator projection the coordinate is right in the gulf of guinea.
+In the Web Mercator projection, the coordinate is right in the gulf of guinea.

 The solution is easy: Provide the coordinates projected into Web Mercator.
 OpenLayers has some helpful utility methods to assist you: